jaydhulia/go-url-fuzz/README.md

 ## Features
   - Fuzz GET requests for an URL using a wordlist
   - Colored response by response codes to make it easier to find meaningful responses!
+  - Concurred requests made using fasthttp, resulting in quick fuzzing!

 ## Install
 Installing is really easy.
 First make sure your go environment is set up, including `$GOPATH` and `$GOPATH/bin`.
 Then, git clone this repo.